Monday, March 30, 2026

 Once, I went to stay over at a friend’s house for an indoor sleepover, they put on this song as I arrived.
 That was one of the first times I felt truly loved by my friends.

-Try To Believe by Oingo Boing, added 29th December 2024
+Try To Believe by Oingo Boingo, added 29th December 2024

 Really enjoy the sax-guitar combo.
 The lyrics are (mostly) pretty simple (except for the final few), but delivered with a very relatable conviction.
 The simplicity only makes sense since optimisim, at it’s core, is very simple: you just carry on believing.
 Although it’s the song is more so about regaining optimism, rather than having it in the first place (even though you could argue that wanting to be optimisic is already quite optimisitic).
 But seeing base-level optimism as something which can go away and come back is quite comforting—in the times where my optimism has left me, I’ve certainly felt dissapointed with myself, while this song makes me feel like that’s okay.